tspspi/gammacli/README.md

-# Gamma ion pump ethernet control CLI utility and library
+# Unofficial Gamma ion pump ethernet control CLI utility and library

 This is a mini Python 3 library and utility that exposes some of the functions of the Gamma Vacuum QPC ion pump controller via a CLI or via a library class